mocker-nicholas/yelpCamp/README.txt

         v.
 Tell passport how to get a user out of the session
     d.
 Registration
         - Make a new router for all of your registration routes.
 We can call it users
     e.
-We will need to serve a form to sign up, and login, and make request routes to send the information to create an account, or login to app.
+Register: We will need to serve a form to sign up, and login, and make request routes to send the information to create an account, or login to app.
         i. on the register post route:
             - Grab you req.body params you need